 Dorsey Burnette brought Lucille Starr to Herb Alpert's attention.
 Herb chose "The French Song" for her and gave it a title in English.
-It was released in the spring of 1964.
+"The French Song" and "Sit Down and Write Myself a Letter" were recorded on January 14, 1964 at International Sound in Los Angeles, CA. It was released in the spring of 1964.

 Lucille Starr was the first A&M Records artist to earn a gold record for her album The French Song.

 Lucille Starr was the second artist, and the first woman, to win Holland's Golden Tulip Award, as well as the first person from North America to have a television special there.

 The first A&M album to receive a gold and a platinum record from the Canadian Recording Industry Association was The French Song by Lucille Starr.